The Best Arkansas Homeowners Insurance Companies

 We highly suggest starting your search for Arkansas homeowners insurance with State Farm.
 Most State Farm basic coverage plans cover Arkansas homeowners for the most common claims, like wind, hail, and lightning.
 It shines for its financial stability ratings, hitting top marks with both A.M.
 Best and S&P Global — higher than any of the other companies we looked at.
-Its reputation with customers is also great, earning a 4/5 from J.D.
-Power’s overall satisfaction ratings and an 82/100 from Consumer Reports’ reader scores.
+Its reputation with customers is also great: J.D.
+Power’s 2019 Property Claims Satisfaction Study graded State Farm 866 out of 1,000, and J.D.
+Power’s U.S. Home Insurance Study rated it 825 out of 1,000.
+State Farm also earned high marks from Consumer Reports’ reader scores.
 Not only will State Farm be there for you as you create your policy, but it comes with the confidence that your claims will be paid promptly and reliably in the future.

 State Farm also stands out for the endorsements it offers, including coverage for sewer and water backup, as well as identity theft coverage and inflation guard.
 You’ll have lots of options to customize your policy to fit your personal needs.
 State Farm’s website outlines several potential discounts, as well — second only to the number offered by Allstate — including discounts for holding multiple policies with State Farm and having safety features like deadbolt locks in your home.